 - PET/PETE and HDPE plastics (numbers 1 and 2).
 Be sure to check the bottom of containers for codes such as PET, PETE and HDPE or the 1 and 2 symbols.

-If you have old electronic equipment, such as computers, keyboards, and cables, E-Waste Cayman Islands Ltd. (Tel: (345) 916 6467) will collect them and recycle them.
-Fees for collecting electronic waste range from CI$45 to CI$300, depending on the nature and volume of the material.
-Visit E-Wate's website for a full list of fees.
+If you have old electronic equipment such as computers, keyboards or cables, E-Waste Cayman Islands Ltd. will collect and recycle them.
+Fees for collecting electronic waste start at CI$8 per unit and increase depending on the nature and volume of the material.
+They also offer on-site Data Destruction which includes electronic reporting and disposal.
+Visit E-Waste's website for a full list of fees.

-Island Recycling (Tel: (345) 516 3333), which is part of Island Waste Carriers, will collect your non-ferrous metals, including aluminium, copper, brass and some scrap car parts and, depending on the volume, may pay you for it.
+Island Recycling which is part of Island Waste Carriers, will collect your non-ferrous metals, including aluminium, copper, brass and some scrap car parts and, depending on the volume, may pay you for it.

 Disposing of Batteries

-Please do your part in keeping Cayman's environment green and free from toxic material.
+Please do your part to keep Cayman's environment green and free from toxic material.
 Everyone should aim to use rechargeable batteries.
-Batteries contain heavy metals such as mercury, lead, cadmium and nickel, which can contaminate the environment if not properly disposed of.
+Batteries contain heavy metals such as mercury, lead, cadmium and nickel, and if not disposed of properly can contaminate the environment, harm people and animals and cause fires.

 Please do not put any batteries in the regular garbage bins!